jesperancinha/bridges-surveillance-story/Readme.md

 Passengers are registered by numbers and if they they carry extra merchandise or a bike Transport can be a train, bus, boat, bike, truck, etc.
-Merchandise should registered if it's destined to commercial exchanges.
+Merchandise should be registered if it's destined to commercial exchanges.
 Events can be anything that may happen in a configured range around the bridge

 1. For passengers, a development area will be created called PCS(Passenger Control Service).